-Huawei makes 6.1-inch Ascend Mate, 5-inch Ascend D2 officially officialAlex Wagner - Deputy Managing Editor, News Desk
+Huawei makes 6.1-inch Ascend Mate, 5-inch Ascend D2 officially officialAlex Wagner - Editorial Director of News and Content

 Huawei's Ascend Mate may have been shown off in several leaks leading up to CES, but it's always good to see an unannounced device make the jump from Rumorville to Officialdom, and that's what the 6.1-inch Mate has just done.
 Huawei today made the Ascend Mate officially official at its CES 2013 press event, confirming that the handset does indeed feature a 6.1-inch 720p IPS+ LCD display.
 There's also an 8-megapixel camera on the Ascend Mate's backside, 1-megapixel shooter on its front, and buried inside its large frame is a 1.5GHz quad-core processor and 4,050mAh battery.